List of Tohoku Initiatives

 Fukukou Kaigi|福興会議

-Art / Design / Community Building, University
+Art / Design / Community Building, Academic

 Based in: Yamagata